 My goal is always to publish more articles, publish better articles, and do my best to make sure we have the most interesting, most accurate content on whatever subject we happen to be targeting at that moment.
 We’re actually in the process of writing and publishing a book about credit repair, which has been a lot of fun to write and which we’re pretty excited about.

 10. How do you expect remote working to evolve in the future?

 The pandemic has taught us that a lot of jobs can be done remotely at full efficiency, but it’s also shown us that a lot of managers are absolutely terrified of remote work.
 You’ve probably heard about some workplaces doing ridiculous things like forcing their staff to leave their webcams on all day so they can keep them under constant surveillance.

 I think the cultural fallout from the pandemic will be complex.
 Remote working went mainstream in a big way last year, but there was also a backlash, and I expect that to continue.
 Companies that successfully handled the pandemic will continue to explore remote work, and I’m sure some people will demand to remain fully remote from now on, but I think a lot of companies (and managers) will become even more opposed to it than they were before.

 Ultimately I do expect Team Remote to win and remote work to become widespread, but I think it’ll be a good ten to fifteen years before that happens.
 Managing a remote team requires a very specific set of skills, and it’ll take a while for enough institutions to realize that doing so is a worthwhile investment instead of a regrettable necessity.

 11. Where can we follow you on?

-You can read my articles on RentSwift or our soon-to-be-launched website FinanceJar.
+You can read my articles on RentSwift or our new website FinanceJar.
 I keep a pretty low online profile otherwise, so I don’t have a Twitter that you can follow, but anybody who wants to get in touch is welcome to message me on my LinkedIn.